 Admission requirements

-• Equivalent of a minimum B+ (6.0 G.P.A.) average in the final two years of your degree.
+• equivalent of a minimum B+ (6.0 G.P.A.) average in the final two years of your undergraduate degree

 If your first language is not English, you must provide proof of language proficiency.
 Learn more about language requirements, including allowable exemptions and tests.